OpenTTD/OpenTTD/readme.txt

 MacOS X:
   Use "make" or Xcode (which will then call make for you)
-	This will give you a binary for your CPU type (PPC/Intel) To make an universal binary type "make FAT_BINARY:=1"
+	This will give you a binary for your CPU type (PPC/Intel) To make a universal binary type "make UNIVERSAL_BINARY:=1"

 BeOS:
   Use "make".